abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter14.md

 yourself with somebody else.
 Recognize that you would probably respond in a completely different way.

-Q: Was Ajahn Chah an *anāgami* (non-returner) when he became angry with the young monk?
+Q: Was Ajahn Chah an *anāgāmi* (non-returner) when he became angry with the young monk?
 I thought the root of anger is uprooted at that stage.
 Please explain.

 A: Absolutely not, with that kind of anger.
-An anāgami has absolutely eradicated anger and sensual desire.
+An anāgāmi has absolutely eradicated anger and sensual desire.
 That was the sign that he really missed his shot and still had some major defilements to work with, and that’s what he put his energy into working with.